dcsoft-yyf/WF2W/readme.md

 ## 1. One-Sentence Introduction

-WF2W stands for "Make WinForms Great Again".
+WF2W stands for "WinForms to Web Front-End".
 It is a tool that quickly migrates WinForm.NET programs using GDI+ to the Blazor WASM platform, keeping program code modifications below 10%, thereby reviving 100 billion lines of C# code worldwide.

 ## 2. Project Background